kasargeant/bayeux/README.md

 ## DOCUMENTATION

-The entire Bayeux API is:-
+The entire Bayeux testing API is short, predicable and should offer no 'surprises':-

 #### Equality/Inequality

-To test whether the two parameters are equal.
+To test whether the two parameters are equal:-

     is.equal(actual, expected, msg[, isStrict])

-To test whether the two parameters are not equal.
+To test whether the two parameters are not equal:-

     is.notEqual(actual, expected, msg[, isStrict])

-Tests whether the two parameters are deep equal.
+To test whether the two parameters are deep equal:-

     equalDeep(actual, expected, msg[, isStrict])

-Tests whether the two parameters are not deep equal.
+To test whether the two parameters are not deep equal:-

     notEqualDeep(actual, expected, msg[, isStrict])

 #### Catching and Throwing Errors

-Tests whether any error (or a specific error) was thrown.
+To test whether any error (or a specific error) was thrown:-

     is.thrown(block, msg)

-Tests whether any error (or a specific error) was not thrown.
+To test whether any error (or a specific error) was not thrown:-

     is.notThrown(block, msg)

-Tests whether actual is an error - and if so - it then throws it.
+To test whether actual is an error - and if so - it then throws it:-

     is.error(actual, expected, msg)

 #### Truthiness and Falsiness

-Tests whether the single given parameter is 'truthy'.
+To test whether the single given parameter is 'truthy':-

     is.truthy(actual, msg)

-Tests whether the single given parameter is 'falsey'.
+To test whether the single given parameter is 'falsey':-

     is.falsey(actual, msg) (NOTE: TO BE IMPLEMENTED)

 #### Misc.

-Asserts an automatic test 'fail'.
+To trigger an automatic test 'fail':-

     is.fail(msg)

-Asserts an automatic test 'pass'.
+To trigger an automatic test 'pass':-

     is.pass(msg)